AramCodes/hw/07-stacks-queues-linked-lists/02-stack-implementation/readme.md

 ## `isFull` Method

-Of course we need to add the method to check if the stack is full.
+Of course, we need to add the method to check if the stack is full.
 It will return `true` if the top index is equal to the maximum size minus 1.
 Otherwise, it will return `false`.

 ```js
 isFull() {